DragonSenses/Curiosity/HTML_CSS/ReadMeHTML_CSS.md

 Mainly used the first, then second for fun.

 Most files comes from the 2nd resource, a book.
 Folders are organized by chapter "#.
 Chapter name".
-Its visually appealing book, but skipped some outdated parts like Flash.
+It's a visually appealing book, but skipped some outdated parts like Flash.

 > Learn the syntax, then build